 My photo reflector is made from double layer bubble insulation.
 It’s literally just two layers of bubble wrap fused together – in theory, to create better insulation – but the dual layers actually work great to give the material structure and the ability to stand on its own and curve slightly.
 The bubbles are lined on both sides with a bright metallic surface that was designed to reflect light.
 The product designers intended to reflect the heat-energy produced by direct light, but inadvertently created a really good diffused reflector for studio photography.

 A Cheap DIY Alternative for a Photo Reflector

 I did the math, and it turns out the photography reflector I most recently purchased, through a discount seller on eBay, still rang up at a cost of 1.38 per square foot of reflective material.
 In contrast, the insulation reflector (which doesn’t need an assistant or a stand to hold in place) rings up at only 69¢ per square foot of reflective material.

 I’ve only used my reflector for indoor studio photography, as a way to even out and diffuse natural sunlight in my bathroom-turned-photo-studio that gets great light from its Puget Sound view.
 I haven’t tested it, but I think that it would work well for outdoor photography as well, and since it can be rolled and bundled without being damaged, would be a great choice for travel photographers or for opportunistic photographers who like to keep equipment stowed in their vehicle.

-In this photo I’m simply using a thin role of basic white paper as a backdrop – making it easy to edit out later.
+In this photo, I’m simply using a thin role of basic white paper as a backdrop – making it easy to edit out the background later.